bytecodealliance/rfcs/accepted/cranelift-roadmap-2022.md

 are always performed.

-Finally, note that there are two very interesting uses beyond the straightforward "fuzz with perturbations".
+Finally, note that there are two very interesting uses beyond the straightforward "fuzz with perturbations" (or differentially fuzz between perturbations).
 First, *statistically sound benchmarking* (as implemented by Sightglass) might be able to take advantage of, e.g., measuring a set of runs that have been compiled with random function or basic-block orderings.
 This will need some careful consideration to separate what it is we wish to measure from what we wish to control for; but in principle, having the capability of randomizing small bits of the compiler pipeline at will is very powerful.

 Second, random perturbations can actually be seen as a special case of a general meta-framework or "control plane" for the compiler that